KwaZulu-Natal Registrations are now open

 Who may apply?

-- TVET colleges in Gauteng and Cape Town may apply to provide students and their college site for the training
+- TVET or UT colleges in KwaZulu-Natal may apply to provide interns from their student database and their college site for the training

-- TVET colleges in Gauteng and Cape Town may apply to send Lecturers to become trainers in the EPC for Buildings short course
+- TVET or UT colleges in KwaZulu-Natal may apply to send Lecturers to become trainers in the EPC for Buildings short course

 Where to apply?

-- Invitations are circulating through social media, stakeholder networks, and TVET college contacts to apply to join the program
+- Invitations are circulating through social media, stakeholder networks, and TVET and UT college contacts to apply to join the program

 What to expect when you apply?